Asymptotics for non-degenerate multivariate $U$-statistics with estimated nuisance parameters under the null and local alternative hypotheses: Examples

-To illustrate the concepts of this article, the modified score goodness-of-fit test for the exponential power distribution (EPD), introduced by \citet{MR4547729}, is revisited.
+In this section, the modified score goodness-of-fit test for the exponential power distribution (EPD), introduced by \citet{MR4547729,MR4512291}, is revisited.
 Drawing on the findings presented in Section~\ref{sec:4}, the asymptotic behavior of the test under both the null hypothesis and local alternatives is recovered in Proposition~\ref{prp:1} when the nuisance parameters are estimated via maximum likelihood; recall Remarks~\ref{rem:4}~and~\ref{rem:5}.
 These results are then extended in Proposition~\ref{prp:2} to the case where the nuisance parameters are estimated via the method of moments.